StatesOfJersey/Jersey-COVID-Alert-Documentation/Jersey COVID Alert - Privacy Notice.md

 *	It is extremely unlikely that you could be identified by other users while using the App.

 The App has specifically been designed so that it will:
-*	Never know your location
+*	Never know your location.
-*	Never know your name or address
+*	Never know your name or address.
-*	Never know the Phone’s contacts
+*	Never know the Phone’s contacts.
-*	Never know details of your health
+*	Never know details of your health.

 ## Purpose of the App
 The primary purpose of this App is to reduce the spread of Covid-19 by providing an Exposure Notification service.
 If you receive a positive Covid-19 diagnosis, the Exposure Notification service allows you to anonymously alert people you have been too close to for too long a period (a close physical contact) prior to your diagnosis.
 The App also allows you to receive alerts notifying you if you have been in close physical contact with someone, prior to their diagnosis, who has Covid-19.